75lb/renamer/README.md

 The full set of command-line options.

 ```
 -f, --find string      Optional find string (e.g. "one") or regular expression literal (e.g.
                        "/one/i").
 If omitted, the whole filename will be matched and replaced.
 -r, --replace string   The replace string.
 If omitted, defaults to a empty string.
 The special token
                        '{{index}}' will insert a number, incremented each time a file is replaced.
 -d, --dry-run          Used for test runs.
 Set this to do everything but rename the file.
 --force                If the target path already exists, overwrite it.
 Use with caution.
+--view string          The default view outputs one line per rename.
+Set `--view detail` to see more
+                       info including a diff.
 -v, --verbose          In the output, also include names of files that were not renamed.
 -h, --help             Print usage instructions.
 ```

 For more information on Regular Expressions, see [this useful guide](https://developer.mozilla.org/en/docs/Web/JavaScript/Guide/Regular_Expressions).